ms1450/ms1450.github.io/_posts/2023-04-26-Types-of-Adversarial-Attacks-on-Deep-Learning.markdown

 ## Transfer-Based + Decision-Based Attacks

 In the realm of adversarial attacks on machine learning models, researchers have been innovating hybrid approaches that blend the strategies of both Transfer-based (TRA) and Decision-based (DEA) attacks.
 These hybrid attacks aim to leverage the strengths of each approach to enhance their effectiveness and efficiency.

+> Combining transfer-based and decision-based approaches can yield more effective adversarial attacks, but also opens up new avenues for defensive strategies.
+Staying informed on these developments is crucial for AI security professionals.
+{: .prompt-info }

 A notable example of such a hybrid approach is the Biased Boundary Attack (BBA) developed by Brunner et al.